RoboManipal-9-0/Libraries/BotBase/README.md

 This is the header file and contains the class blueprint (prototype).
 We will explore the details about the class soon.

 #### BotBase.cpp
 This is the file that contains the main code for the class.
-In the header file, only the function prototypes are mentioned, the code for the functions (definition) are present in this file.
+In the header file, only the function prototypes are mentioned, the code for the functions (definitions) are present in this file.

 #### keywords.txt
 This file contains the keywords that we want the Arduino IDE to identify.
 This provides syntax highlighting features for the library for convenience of the programmer.